 Kathryn E. Hayden is a financial advisor with Raymond James and, along with Robert Wayne Jamail, Sr., created the Jamail Hayden Group.
 The team provides holistic wealth planning, investment portfolio construction, performance analytics, and monitoring for high-net-worth individuals and families.
 She has more than 35 years of experience and has held managerial, marketing, training, and consulting positions in both the broker/dealer and investment advisory industries.

-Shawn Alex Nemeth is a gifted speaker, author, coach, and entrepreneur whose life purpose is to help people become the best possible version of themselves.
-Shawn is also the president and CEO of Chester Street Foundation, a nonprofit he founded to shine a light on childhood trauma through education and awareness.
-Having suffered horrific abuse as a child, Shawn became an ordained minister and worship leader, working compassionately to help others heal while the little boy inside suffered in silence.
-In 2009, Shawn was hospitalized with post-traumatic stress disorder and told that severe trauma had been encoded in his brain and body during the years of abuse and neglect.
-But with treatment, courage and self-compassion, Shawn found the strength to recover and thrive; and with renewed clarity, he set out on a mission of providing a voice for traumatized children and educating his community about the issues of childhood trauma.
-In addition to sharing his inspiring story with audiences large and small as a professional speaker and through his organization the Chester Street Foundation, Shawn has also chronicled his experience with raw candor in his book, Thorns of Chester Street.
+Shawn Alex Nemeth is a talented speaker, author, coach, and entrepreneur whose life purpose is to help childhood trauma survivors heal and thrive.
+He is also the Founding Director and CEO of Chester Street Foundation, a nonprofit he established to shine a light on childhood trauma through education and awareness.
+Having suffered horrific abuse as a child, Nemeth threw himself into nonprofit work as an adult, compassionately working around the world to help others heal while the child inside suffered in silence.
+In 2009, he was hospitalized with PTSD and learned that severe trauma had been encoded in his brain and body during the many years of abuse and neglect.
+With treatment, courage, and self-compassion, Nemeth began the long road to recovery and set out on a mission to give traumatized children a voice by educating the community about childhood trauma issues.
+In addition to sharing his inspiring story with audiences large and small as a professional speaker and through his work with Chester Street Foundation, Nemeth has also chronicled his experiences in his book, Thorns of Chester Street.